unr-ndad/empire/README.md

 ## Future activities

+### Forthcoming paper on method and process
+The award also contributed to the drafting of a peer-reviewed paper that will be submitted to Digital Scholarship in the Humanities outlining a method for computationally processing non-modern, non- English languages for humanities research in a critically engaged way.

-#### *Journal des Voyages* corpus
+### *Journal des Voyages* corpus
 This dataset will ultimately be refined and cleaned further, using ethical visualization principles, to create a complete corpus.
 This final corpus will be made publicly available.

 ### Visualizing Empire website
 A digital humanities project that seeks to ethically visualize the French historical imagination using cartographic and network visualizations of events contained within the *Journal des Voyages* corpus.

-#### Forthcoming paper on method and process
-The award also contributed to the drafting of a peer-reviewed paper that will be submitted to Digital Scholarship in the Humanities outlining a method for computationally processing non-modern, non- English languages for humanities research in a critically engaged way.

 &nbsp;